Mixolyde/mmolb-playoff-status/README.md

 * Something for Lesser Leagues
 * Get a Bluesky account and button
 * Factor future schedule into magic numbers
-* Move project to a MMOLB-specific account on github
 * Reduce API calls during breaks
 * Get a real domain name and move off Github Pages